nisanthchunduru/scout_apm_sampler/README.md

 Instrument only a percentage of your Rails app's web requests and background jobs in Scout APM so you can subscribe to an affordable plan in Scout APM

+## Why

+Application Performance Management (APM) tools are often expensive.
+This forces many startups to forego using an APM tool.
+This gem helps you instrument only a percentage of your Rails app's web requests and background jobs in Scout APM so you can subscribe to a plan that's affordable for you now and later upgrade as your revenue grows.

 ## Installation

 Add `scout_apm_savemoney` to your Rails app's Gemfile